-Frustrated with Thyroid Weight Gain?
-For many people with a thyroid condition, “thyroid weight gain” is not only common but it is often THE most frustrating part of a thyroid disorder.
+For many people with a thyroid condition, “thyroid weight gain” is not only common, but it is often THE most frustrating part of a thyroid disorder.
 Nobody like to be overweight!
-Weight gain tends to be more common in people who have hypothyroidism and Hashimoto’s Thyroiditis, but many suffering with a hyperthyroid condition share in this frustration.
+Weight gain tends to be more common in people who have hypothyroidism and Hashimoto’s Thyroiditis, but many suffering with a hyperthyroid condition share in this frustration as well.

-In either case, losing weight usually isn’t as difficult when you look at the “The Big picture” and evaluate the hormones and your body properly.
-Functional medicine can be the difference between success and failure when it comes to losing weight.
+In either case, losing weight usually isn’t as difficult when you look at the “The Big Picture” and evaluate the hormones and your body properly.
+Root Cause Functional Medicine can be the difference between success and failure when it comes to losing weight.

 Exercise regularly.
 Yes, exercising regularly is important for anyone looking to lose weight but especially for people with low Thyroid.
 If you have any degree of blood sugar handling issues exercise is extremely important and has a proven track record in healing the insulin receptors.
 If you aren’t currently on an exercise program then you will want to go about this slowly, perhaps starting with a five minute workout, and then slowly building your endurance to 45-55 min.

 In addition to participating in cardiovascular exercise, doing some light weight lifting can also be beneficial.
 This can not only help with weight loss, but can also help to prevent osteoporosis.
 So I would try to engage in at least 15 to 20 minutes of light weight lifting three or four times each week.